 4. Gradually tighten the wire, holding the marabou in place.
 Make about three wraps of copper wire, after which it should look like the photo above.

 5. Trim the ends of the marabou close, then wrap the copper wire in touching turns to just before the hook bend.
 Wrap firmly but not firmly enough to break the wire.
 How do you know?
 You break the wire a few times.
 Then you know.
-If you started the wire at the bend to make a heavier bugger, you can now break off the excess wire.

 6. Start the yarn the same way you would start thread, just behind the hook eye.
 After about 6 wraps, cut the tag end.
 When wrapping the yarn, wrap without much tension on the front half of the fly and with increasing tension on the back half of the fly.
 The taper is achieved primarily by different tension when wrapping the yarn.